-However, especially with today's economy, success is not always easy or fast.
-Rather, it comes to those who carefully plan and implement good business practices right from the start.
+However, especially with today's economy, success is neither fast or easy.
+Rather, it comes to those who carefully plan and implement good business practices from the get-go.

 How did you decide what business to start at your country home?
 What prompted you to take plunge?
 Share your experiences with us.

 Are You A Writer?
 Article Contributors Welcome!

 If you have an article related to the subject of this website/blog, I'd love for you to send it on to me for inclusion here on the Rural-Woman site.
 Many minds make for better learning!

 Just copy/paste it into an Email and forward it on to me.